-How clever are these building block cake decorations?
-They’re simple to make and perfect for jazzing up any cake or cupcake – and they look just like real LEGO!
-They’re the perfect way to top cakes for kids’ parties too.
+How clever are these lego cake decorations?
+They're simple to make and perfect for jazzing up any cake or cupcake - and they look just like real LEGO!
+They're the perfect way to top cakes for kids' parties too.

-Learn how to make your very own edible building blocks with our step-by-step picture recipe.
+Learn how to make your very own edible lego blocks with our step-by-step picture recipe.

 Stack them high, arrange them in an organised fashion on top of your cake or personalise with a matching name tag.